towersvault/shinpokered/README.md

 - Fixed a bug from the vanilla game where boulder dust clouds do not show up well when pushing downwards
 - Fixed a bug from the vanilla game where random NPC walk delay can underflow to 255 ticks
 - Cannot surf from the party menu if a NPC is in front of the player (entering or exiting surf)
+- Player now faces up instead of left when stopped in the route 8 guard house

 #Bugfixes: